sergiomadd/StardewValleyMods/ItemLogistics/docs/README.md

 	- **Polymorphic Pipe**
 Polymorphic Pipes insert items into an adjacent container.
 It filters items based on the container's current items.
 If the container is empty, it acts like an Inserter Pipe, until 1 item enters the container.
 	- **Filter Pipe**
 Filter Pipes insert items into an adjacent container.
-It filters items based on the pipes inventory.
-To open the inventory simple left click the Filter Pipe like a chest.
+It filters items based on the pipe's internal inventory.
+To open the inventory simply left click the Filter Pipe like a chest.
 Then add the items you want filtered.
-If the container is empty, it acts like an Inserter Pipe, until alteast 1 item is added to the invertory.
+If the internal inventory is empty, it acts like an Inserter Pipe, until alteast 1 item is added to the internal inventory.

 - ### Supported containers:
 	- **Chest**
 Regular vanilla chests.
 	- **Junimo Chest**
 Junimo chests work as chests.
-But as their inventory is linked, you can move items wirelessly.
+But as their inventory is linked, so you can move items wirelessly.
 	- **Fridge**

 	- **Mini-Shipping Bin**